The restructuring was supposed to be the panacea to the organization’s problem.

 Managers often implement significant change initiatives.
 They routinely oversee project tasks, objectives, and timelines, managing the necessary but tedious details.

 There is little time for change leadership – intentionally navigating people through the change process to acceptance and active engagement.

 The absence of change leadership – through no fault of the manager – could result in a derailed organizational change initiative.
-In addition, without change leadership, there could be a loss of time, effort, money, and employee goodwill.
+In addition, without change leadership, time, effort, money, and employee goodwill could be lost.

 Why might a change initiative crash?
 The answer lies in this concept:

 People do not always automatically embrace something new.
 Fear and discomfort of what to expect and the resulting personal impact could fuel resistance.

 Consequently, some change initiatives die on the vine or implode.

 When managers engage in change leadership, they take deliberate actions to lead people through the process to adopt the change fully.

 As Prosci indicates in its methodology, ADKAR, organizations can only change when individuals change.
 Enabling individuals to embrace the shift requires strategic efforts.